 - Campaign.
 Optional.
 Add a campaign name.
 You can use this field for tracking if you are using Google Analytics, or for monitoring top campaigns if you are using Google Analytics for Episerver.

 - Social Channels.
-Select the social channels you want to send the message to.
-If you do not want to use the default message, click Create custom message to define a specific message for a channel.
+Select Twitter (Facebook and LinkedIn are no longer supported).
+If you do not want to use the default message, click Create custom message to define a specific message.

 - Send Now, or Schedule to send the message later.